 **All data represented here is derived from the data compiled from the campaigns studied for Activism Update.

-Additional statistical analyses may be found in the complete Activism Update attached below.
+Additional statistical analyses may be found in the complete Activism Update linked below.

-We hope you enjoy Gibson Dunn’s 2015 Year-End Activism Update.
+We hope you find Gibson Dunn’s 2016 Year-End Activism Update informative.
 If you have any questions, please do not hesitate to reach out to a member of your Gibson Dunn team.

 Gibson Dunn’s lawyers are available to assist in addressing any questions you may have regarding the issues discussed in this publication.
 For further information, please contact the Gibson Dunn lawyer with whom you usually work, or any of the following authors in the firm’s New York office:

 Dennis J. Friedman (212.351.3900, [email protected])